galinajonsson/LepidopteraTrends/README.md

 This repository contains all the code for:

 >Jönsson, G. M. 2023.
 Chapter 2.
-Development and diagnosis of occupancy models for integrating historical specimens and contemporary data. *[PhD Thesis]*.
+Development and diagnosis of occupancy models for integrating historical specimens and contemporary data. *PhD Thesis*.

 I present three different occupancy model formulations (Models A-C) for integrating historical collection specimens data and contemporary observational records for producing long-term occupancy trends for British butterflies between 1900 and 2016.
-Moreover, in a context where the integrated data types are of different quantities and qualities, as is the case here, a key question is whether this affects model performance.
-I therefore select a balanced sample of twelve species for comparing the performance of Models A-C and use three separate methods to address the two related, but distinct questions of model selection (DIC) and goodness-of-fit for the data at hand (PPCs and residual-based assessment).
-JAGS code for the three model formulations is given below, but see my sparta fork for details on the modelling code.
+I select a balanced sample of twelve species for comparing the performance of Models A-C and use three separate methods to address questions of model selection (DIC) and goodness-of-fit for the data at hand (PPCs and residual-based assessment).
+JAGS code for the three model formulations is given below, but see my [sparta fork repository](https://github.com/galinajonsson/sparta) for details on the model code.

 **Model A** specifies that list length should be considered as a categorical variable.
-This model formulation is equivalent to our [previous paper] (https://doi.org/10.1111/icad.12494):
+This model formulation is equivalent to our [previous paper](https://doi.org/10.1111/icad.12494):
 ```
 for(j in 1:nvisit) {
   y[j] ~ dbern(Py[j])
   Py[j]<- z[Site[j],Year[j]]*p[j]
   logit(p[j]) <-  alpha.p[Year[j]] + dtype2.p * DATATYPE2[j] + dtype3.p * DATATYPE3[j]
 } }
-Fully observed variables:
- DATATYPE2 DATATYPE3 Site Year nsite nvisit nyear y
 ```